+The Trust's only long-term assets consist of royalty interests in producing oil and gas properties.
+As a result, the Trust is significantly exposed to fluctuations in the prices received for oil, natural gas and NGL produced and sold.
 The Trust is a passive entity, and other than the Trust's ability to periodically borrow money as necessary to pay expenses, liabilities and obligations of the Trust that cannot be paid out of cash held by the Trust, the Trust is prohibited from engaging in borrowing transactions.
 The amount of any such borrowings is unlikely to be material to the Trust.
 The Trust periodically holds short term investments acquired with funds held by the Trust pending distribution to Unit holders and funds held in reserve for the payment of Trust expenses and liabilities.
 Because of the short-term nature of these borrowings and investments and certain limitations upon the types of such investments which may be held by the Trust, the Trustee believes that the Trust is not subject to any material interest rate risk.
 The Trust does not engage in transactions in foreign currencies which could expose the Trust or Unit holders to any foreign currency related market risk.
 The Trust invests in no derivative financial instruments and has no foreign operations or long-term debt instruments.